rkm-r/CyberTelly/docs/User-Manual.md

 License 3 (GPLv3).
-It is  distributed in  the hope that it will be  useful, but  WITHOUT ANY WARRANTY;  without even  the  implied warranty f MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.<br/>
+It is  distributed in  the hope that it will be  useful, but  WITHOUT ANY WARRANTY;  without even  the  implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.<br/>
 For more information see: https://www.gnu.org/licenses/